-As at the date of management certification of these financial statements, the eligibility to a performance payment for the KMP in respect of 2021-22 has been confirmed subsequent to 1 July 2022 and \$174,677 was paid on 8 July 2022.
-The amount approved for payment has been determined in accordance with the guidelines specified above.
-The performance payment will be reported as an expense within 2022-23.
+As at the date of management certification of these financial statements, the eligibility to a performance payment for the KMP in respect of 2022-23 has not yet been confirmed.
+The basis of entitlement and assessment process is determined in accordance with the guidelines specified above.
+Eligibility will be determined only once the assessment process is completed and a recommendation is made by the Board of Management.
+Therefore, any performance payment ultimately approved will be reported as an expense within 2023-24.